-With the outbreak of Covid-19, we’ve had to make some big changes to the way in which virtually everything operates at the University.
-We’re putting in place a range of measures and procedures to help everyone feel safe on our campus.
+Because of Covid-19, we’ve had to make some changes to the way in which some aspects of life at the University operate.
+The measures and procedures we have in place help everyone to feel safe on our campus.

 Safety measures on the campus

 You’ll see lots of signs around campus and in our buildings when you arrive.
 These will help to guide you around and keep you socially-distanced from others.

 - There are limits on the numbers of people who can use some of our toilets, kitchens and other shared areas at any one time.

 - Some work areas in labs and seats in lecture/seminar rooms and study spaces will have ‘do not use’ signs to ensure you can stay far enough apart from the person next to you.

 - You might need to wipe down any shared equipment, such as keyboards in study areas or equipment in the gym, both before and after you use it.